Biblical Inerrancy

 While some may think that the canon of scripture makes the bible the equal of the inerrant word of God, the text of the canon doesn’t exactly say that.

-1. While it does use the language of “divine scriptures,” this is a list of books that are acceptable to be read in the churches, not a declaration of exactly what is the word of God.
+- While it does use the language of divine scriptures, this is a list of books that are acceptable to be read in the churches, not a declaration of exactly what is the word of God.

 Conclusion

 The books of the bible are the best documentation of what happened in biblical times.
-What Original Christianity was would be completely hidden without the gospels, epistles and other books of the New Testament.
+What original Christianity believed would be completely hidden without the gospels, epistles, and other books of the New Testament?
 The direction of the reformers to return to the books of the bible in search of the doctrines of Christianity has proven invaluable.
-Nevertheless, to categorically elevate the Protestant bible to the status of the “Word of God” in its complete and entire form is beyond the statement of the reformers, or even the text of the canon of scripture.
+Nevertheless, to categorically elevate the Protestant bible to the status of the “Word of God” in its complete and entire form is beyond the statement of the reformers or even the text of the canon of scripture.
 The list of books in the Protestant bible doesn’t even match the text of the canon of scripture.

 For more insight on this see the article on the Law and the Prophets.